 The old Atlantic City Electric building in Egg Harbor Township will be razed to make way for a new 188,000 sq. foot Walmart Supercenter and retail shopping center.
 The shopping center will include two adjoining retail spaces, a bank and four restaurants.
 Proposed tenants include Applebees, Petco, Panda Express and Chick-fil-A. The project is expected to create 423 jobs and $1 million in tax revenues for the township.
 The new plaza is on schedule to be open by the end of 2016.

-A new vertical roller coaster called the Polercoaster is planned for the area of the Atlantic City Boardwalk, Dr. Martin Luther King Jr. Boulevard, and Mount Vernon and Kentucky avenues.
-The 52,000-square-foot Polercoaster redevelopment plan was approved in December 2015 by the CRDA and will include a food court, bar/restaurant, retail space, lockers, video games and office space.
+A new 350-foot-high vertical roller coaster called the Polercoaster will start construction in June 2017 for the area of the Atlantic City Boardwalk, Dr. Martin Luther King Jr. Boulevard, and Mount Vernon and Kentucky avenues.
+The 52,000-square-foot Polercoaster redevelopment plan was approved in December 2015 by the CRDA and will include a zipline, extreme ninja course, XD theatre, skydiving simulator, bar/restaurant and retail space.
 Patrons will be able to access the venue directly from the Boardwalk.
+It is expected to be completed by summer 2018.

 Boraie Development LLC and NBA superstar Shaquille O’Neal have teamed up to develop a $81 million apartment complex on 8 acres of land located in the south inlet area of Atlantic City.
 The Beach at South Inlet will have 250 apartments with a courtyard, pool, a gym and residents lounge.
 The project is being backed by a $15 million loan from the CRDA in line with the CRDA’s strategy of diversifying the city’s economy as well as $45 million in loans from two other state agencies.